adeep/bitwarden_reddit/cannot_login.md

 * You may have inserted a "." (period/full stop) and/or invisible spaces after pressing the “space-bar”.
 * Some systems will automatically change a input lower-case letter into an upper-case letter or vice versa.
-* On iOS: _deactivate smart punctuation_, since that can “autocorrect” characters you type in
+* On iOS: _deactivate smart punctuation_, since that can “autocorrect” characters you type in.
+  Look under Settings->General->Keyboard, and set _Smart Punctuation_ off.
 * In general, all kinds of apostrophes and quotation marks (', ", `, ´, ‘, ’, ‛, “, ”, ‟) may be
   autocorrected into a different form preferred by the device or app you are using.

 What can you try to find the correct password you entered or to type in the correct password on your system?

 * _Turn off autocorrect_, if possible.
+  In iOS, go to Settings->General->Keyboard, and disable both _Auto-Capitalization_ and _Auto-Correction_.
-Try to _change your (virtual or physical) keyboard_.
+* Try to _change your (virtual or physical) keyboard_.
-* Make your _keyboard input is visible_ if possible.
+* Make your _keyboard input visible_ if possible.
 * Type it more carefully (look at your hands!).
-* Use the _on-screen visible keyboard_
-  such as the [Character Map](https://support.microsoft.com/en-us/topic/how-to-use-special-characters-in-windows-documents-ec1a4e84-706e-67a5-e52b-e3ebab90313f) in Windows.
+* Use the _on-screen visible keyboard_ such as the [Character Map](https://support.microsoft.com/en-us/topic/how-to-use-special-characters-in-windows-documents-ec1a4e84-706e-67a5-e52b-e3ebab90313f) in Windows.
 * Consider composing the password in a text editor such as `Notepad` or `TextEdit` and then pasting it into your login form.